Exercises

 Obliques (2) and rectus abdominis exercises

-- Activate the oblique abdominal muscles.
+1. Activate the oblique abdominal muscles.
 For this you need an EMS device with electrodes of 5 x 10 cm (1.9 x 3.9 in).
-Place the first electrode on your left and right side at the height of the navel, about 10 cm from the navel and the second 10 cm back.
+Place the first electrode on your left and right side at the height of the belly button, about 10 cm from the belly button and the second 10 cm back.
 Start daily at a low level and level up as far as possible.
 Do this for ten minutes, shortly before going to sleep.
 IF your feet are cold, they will warm up and after a month they will start to cool down again.
 Continue with the next exercise

-Your rectus abdominis are naturally good at training themselves.
+Throughout your life, except during the first six months of the growth spurt, your rectus abdominis are naturally good at training themselves.
 The weight of your arm is about 10% of your body weight.
 Your leg is about 20%.
 The upper and lower halves of your torso are about 30%.
 With almost all movements you make, you also contract and train your rectus abdominis.
 Even when you turn on your other side in bed, you train your rectus abdominis.
 As a result, they regularly need a little more energy than is available.
 You will notice this because your toes get cold, which then warm up again by themselves.
-It is best to wear thermal socks.
+It is best to wear thermal socks (in bed).

 Butt exercise: Walking naturally